iglvzx/IGalvez.Autoindex/README.md

 IGalvez.Autoindex
 =================

-Apache's mod_autoindex feature is very useful when you want to set up a simple file sharing server, but it's design is trapped in 1997.
+Apache's mod_autoindex feature is very useful when you want to set up a simple file sharing server, but its design is trapped in 1997.
 By default it serves HTML 3.2.

-So, I decided to give it an over due makeover by taking advantage of modern components like Bootstrap, JQuery, Google Fonts, and Font Awesome!
+So, I decided to give it an overdue makeover by taking advantage of modern components like Bootstrap, jQuery, Google Fonts, and Font Awesome!

 ##Before